jisson/django-simple-domain/README.md

 ## Features ##

 * Automatic creation of a Site model instance based on a domain name from your settings
-* Ensuring that the Django Site Framework will ALWAYS returns to you the appropriate instance of Site based on the defined domain name.
+* Ensuring that the Django Site Framework will **ALWAYS** returns to you the appropriate instance of Site based on the defined domain name.
 * It won't delete any previous instance of Site

 ## How to setup? ##

 First, add the application and the middleware to your application.
-Don't forget to enable 'django.contrib.sites'!
+Don't forget to enable '**django.contrib.sites**'!

 ```
 # settings.py